agbofred/agbofred.github.io/Spring_2025/Lecture/slides/Ch11_5_algorithm_FJ.md

 ## Announcements
 - Final Project __Adventure__ guidelines is posted.
 Due on ***Monday 28th at 10 pm***
 	- You __Can__ work with a partner on this project.
 Both partners will earn the same grade.
-	- To accept this project, ***you must great a team even if you are not working with a partner***
+	- To accept this project, ***you must create a team even if you are not working with a partner***
-	- If you are working with a partner, One person creates the term, the second will join
+	- If you are working with a partner, One person creates the team, the second will join
 	- Otherwise, use your regular GitHub username as the team name
 - This week reading is __chapter 9 (Searching and Sorting)__
 - We will spend 10 minutes to fill out course evaluation form: